susukin0/shebang.io/README.md

     We have newsboat, (you can configure it) that notifies you some basic global news once in a while.

+    You may want to take a look at .config/openbox/autostart for some personal customizations.

 🔐 Security

 Security is deeply integrated, not just layered on top.